apache/qpid-jms/Configuration.md

 ## Failover Configuration options

 With failover enabled the client can reconnect to a different broker automatically when the connection to the current connection is lost for some reason.
+The failover URI is always initiated with the *failover* prefix and a list of URIs for the brokers is contained inside a set of parenthesis.

 The URI for failover looks something like the following: